mankutila/mankutila/README.md

 # Hi there 👋 I'm Maria

-- 💻 I'm a fullstack developer, mostly experienced in Javascript
+- 💻 I'm a software developer, mostly experienced in Javascript
 - 🧩 Really like good UI and accessibility

 ## Skills